doublealogic/US-Census-D3-Visuals/README.md

 My main core task was to create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
 I started with `Healthcare vs. Poverty`.

 Using D3 Techniques, I created a scatter plot that represented each state with circle elements.
 The code for this graphic is written in the [app.js](D3_data_journalism/assets/app.js) file within my assets folder.
+Within this graphic I made sure that I:

+* Included state abbreviations in the circles.

+* Created and situated my axes and labels to the left and bottom of the chart.

 ## Bonus Task

+To improve the graphic, I turned it from a static one and made it more interactive.

+### More Data
+First, I placed additional labels in the scatter plot. and income in the x-axis, smoking and obesity in the y-axis.
+Then, I gave them all click events giving users a choice of which data to display.
+When the click event happens, I animated the transitions for your circles' locations as well as the range of my axes.

+To help with this process I binded all of the CSV data to my circles, which let me easily determine the x or y values when one clicks the labels.

+### Incorporating D3-Tip